royourboat/lcbo-web-scraper/README.md

 * Modify the frequency (cron) of scraping in the workflow files in .github/workflows.
 * Please scrape gently.
 I purposely do not run simultaneous scraping jobs because (a) I am in no rush, (b) I don't want LCBO to be mad and change their setup, and (c) it is a waste of free cpu minutes.

-## To-Do
-* Check for new products.
-* Check and delete temporary branches before scraping.
-* Rewrite code to be more readable.
-This code naming [video](https://www.youtube.com/watch?v=-J3wNP6u5YU) inspires me!

 ## Authors

 Stephen Ro